karbburn/karbburn/README.md

 ---

-## What I Build
+## Why I Build

-Most of my work sits somewhere between **mathematics, finance, research, and software engineering**.

-I'm particularly interested in:

-- **Quantitative finance**: options, volatility, fixed income, factor models, valuation
-- **Financial modelling**: DCFs, transaction models, forecasting, scenario analysis
-- **Research software**: turning datasets and statistical methods into usable tools
-- **Market systems**: understanding how assets, factors, rates, and macro events interact
-- **Applied software**: building the APIs, data pipelines, engines, dashboards, and infrastructure around the analysis

-A recurring principle across my projects:
+Most of my projects start with a question.

+How should an option be priced?
+What happens when the yield curve moves?
+What is actually driving a stock?
+How does a macroeconomic event transmit through markets?
+What does a real transaction model look like?

+I like going underneath the interface, understanding the mathematics and assumptions, building the engine, and then making the result explorable.

 > **Understand the model.
-Implement the machinery.
+Build the machinery.
 Make the result explorable.**

 ---

-# 🚀 Selected Projects
+# 🚀 Things I've Been Building

 ## 💼 Accord